 Most people plan ‘Race Day’ with military precision.
 It’s vital that everything runs smoothly.
 We follow training plans to ensure that we peak at the right moment, we practise our routines; pre-race food, nutrition during the race, the pace at which we are going to run.
 We know our travel arrangements, the same way an expectant fathers knows the route to the local hospital.
 With all the planning, things still go wrong!
 So let me share one of my race day disasters

-So myself and my friend Stacey agreed to do it.
+So my friend Stacey and I agreed to do it.
 On the day of the run, we made our way up to London, as the run was taking place in Victoria Park.
 We had left nice and early, just in case we got lost, but our navigation skills were good, and we got to the edge of the park early.

-Time passed quickly as we chatted away, and before we knew it, there was only 15 minutes until the run started.
+Time passed quickly as we chatted away, and before we knew it, there were only 15 minutes until the run started.
 That’s fine we thought, it’s just across the road.
 We could see the park entrance from where we were sitting!
-So, off we trundle to the entrance, through the gate, and ….
+So, off we trundle to the entrance, through the gate, and…

 We completed the run, and I can still remember the runners high I got after the race, and even though I was shattered, I can recall telling Stacey, I want to do more races, I want to do a half marathon, one day I want to run the London Marathon!
 Little did I know then, I would and I would be part of a running club too.

-So, what are you race days disasters?
+So, what are your race days disasters?
 Comment below and let me know.